Your First Workflow

 Write it down: “After approval, I will ________________.”

-Congratulations—you now have a complete workflow definition.
-This might seem like a lot of documentation for one task.
+That’s a complete workflow definition.
+It might seem like a lot of documentation for one task.
 But this documentation is what makes the workflow repeatable, improvable, and shareable.
 Without it, you’re just hoping to remember how you did it last time.

 A Complete Example: The Customer Onboarding Workflow